tighten/easy-embeddable-polls/README.md

 #### Styling

 The `Poll` component uses semantic CSS class names to give you control over the look and feel of your poll.
-You can see each class and how they are used in [our JSBin demo](https://jsbin.com/zohebew/edit?html,css,js,output).
+You can see each class and how they are used in [our demo](https://jsbin.com/zohebew/edit?css,output).

 ### `RenderlessPoll` Component